Turbo Takeaways

 Why Are Mortgage Loans Important?

-The median home price in the U.S. was $417,700 in Q4 2023.
+The median home price in the U.S. was $419,200 in Q4, 2024.
 This is usually far greater than what most households can save.
-Mortgages allow people to achieve homeownership by putting down a down payment, such as 5% to 20% of the purchase price, and getting a loan for the remaining balance.
+Mortgages allow people to achieve homeownership by putting forward a down payment, such as 5% to 20% of the purchase price, and getting a loan for the remaining balance.

 Mortgage loans are also important because they allow homeowners to build equity in the asset over time.
 For many homeowners, this equity is an important part of their retirement planning.